ILIAS-eLearning/ILIAS/tests/README.md

 Therefore, unit test must be executable any time in any possible order.

-The Single Responsibility Principle (SRP) of the SOLID class design principle describes that class should be small and only serve one purpose.
-This principe is also really good for unit tests because if a test can for more than one reason.
+The Single Responsibility Principle (SRP) of the SOLID class design principle describes that class should only have one reason to change.
+This principe is also really good for unit tests because if a test can break for more than one reason.
 It's the best to split the test in multiple cases.
-If a focused test breaks it is normally obvious why.
+"When a focused unit test breaks, it's usually obvious why."
+[1, Location 1680]

 <a name="repeatable"></a>
 #### Repeatable